zabakea/style-tiles-with-css/README.md

 Originally forked from https://github.com/jeradg/style-tiles-with-scss, but a lot has been rewritten. (see this for the SCSS version)

-Major Changes:
+Major changes:
-I wanted a somewhat simplified version in plain CSS (and stripped for SCSS).
+This is a somewhat simplified version in plain CSS (and stripped for SCSS).
 Some files and styling have been deleted.

 ----

-# Some relevant content from The orginal readme file (below):
+# Some relevant content from the orginal readme file (the SCSS version)

 ## Style Tiles with ~~S~~CSS